Tabrizian/learning-to-quantize/README.md

 There are examples for training `CIFAR10` and `ImageNet` datasets in the `pjobs` folder.
 For a description about what each of the flags do, please refer to the [args.py](./args.py).

-Each file in the pjobs folder contains all of the experiments for a single job.
+Each file in the pjobs folder contains all of the experiments for a single task.
+This will create tensorboard files for the experiments in the paper.
+You can use the [figs_nuq](./notebooks/figs_nuq.ipynb) notebook to generate the graphs from the paper.

 ## Generating Different Set of Experiments